Pilates Questions Answered

 What is Pilates?

-Pilates is a body strengthening method created by Joseph Pilates in the early 20th century.
-The program focuses on core postural muscles which support the spine while at the same time working on muscular balance.
-Pilates is a unique system involving only a few repetitions effective by use of proper muscle coordination in its execution.
-The Pilates method includes over 500 exercises ranging in difficulty from beginner to advanced levels and incorporates use of specifically designed equipment.
+It’s a body-strengthening method created by Joseph Pilates in the early 20th century.
+Pilates focuses on core postural muscles which support the spine while working on muscular balance.
+Pilates is a unique system involving only a few repetitions; it’s effective because of its use of proper muscle coordination during execution.
+The Pilates method includes over 500 exercises ranging in difficulty from beginner to advanced levels and incorporates use of specifically designed equipment featuring springs that create resistance and/or assistance.

 Who should do Pilates?